Dp-finite and Noetherian NIP integral domains

 The \emph{width} of a poset $(P,\le)$ is the maximum size of an antichain.
-Dilworth's theorem says that if $P$ has width $n < \omega$, then $P$ is a union of $n$ chains.\footnote{Dilworth's theorem is sometimes stated only for finite posets, but it extends to infinite posets by propositional compactness or Tychonoff's theorem.} If $R$ is a ring, let $\Spec R$ denote the poset of of prime ideals of $R$ ordered by inclusion. \begin{remark} If $R$ is a ring and $\br(R) \le n$, then the width of $\Spec R$ is at most $n$.
+Dilworth's theorem~\cite{dilworth} says that if $P$ has width $n < \omega$, then $P$ is a union of $n$ chains.\footnote{Dilworth's theorem is sometimes stated only for finite posets, but it extends to infinite posets by propositional compactness or Tychonoff's theorem.} If $R$ is a ring, let $\Spec R$ denote the poset of prime ideals of $R$ ordered by inclusion. \begin{remark} If $R$ is a ring and $\br(R) \le n$, then the width of $\Spec R$ is at most $n$.
 Indeed, suppose $\pp_1,\ldots,\pp_{n+1} \in \Spec R$ are incomparable.
 The fact that $\pp_1 \not\supseteq \pp_i$ for $i > 1$ implies that $\pp_1 \not\supseteq \bigcap_{i=2}^{n+1} \pp_i$ by \cite[Exercise~7.4.11]{dummit-foote}, and so